Pyramids of Giza & Sphinx — Private Tour

 Cairo offers some of the world's greatest historical treasures with significant infrastructure challenges.
 Traffic is chaotic, sidewalks are irregular, and accessibility is extremely limited.
 However, Egyptian hospitality toward families is legendary, and the historical experiences are life-changing.
 This requires maximum flexibility, carrier-only approaches, and realistic expectations.

-Not really — consider a carrier Cairo scores 38/100 on our stroller-friendliness scale.
+Not really — Cairo scores 38/100, and a baby carrier will save your sanity.
 Cairo is incredibly challenging but historically priceless - Egyptians love children but infrastructure is tough.

 What to book before your family trip